tbroyer/http-cookie-auth/spec/draft-broyer-http-cookie-auth.rst

 credentials but rather a key associated with the authenticated session, and this key **SHOULD** be renewed (and expired) frequently.

-Sensitive information (such as the user's IBAN on an onlin store) and sensitive actions (such as confirming an order) **SHOULD** only happen on a secure channel such as `HTTP Over TLS` [RFC2818]_, and protected with a secure cookie (a cookie with the *Secure* bit set) so that it
+Sensitive information (such as the user's IBAN on an online store) and sensitive actions (such as confirming an order) **SHOULD** only happen on a secure channel such as `HTTP Over TLS` [RFC2818]_, and protected with a secure cookie (a cookie with the *Secure* bit set) so that it